frisch-raphael/AD-lab/README.md

 This lab is made of five virtual machines:
 - **Domain controller** running on Windows Server 2019
-- **Member server** with a Microsoft ISS web-server and a Microsoft SQL server
+- **Win server** with a Microsoft ISS web-server and a Microsoft SQL server
 - **Windows workstation** running on Windows 10
 - **Linux server inside the domain** running on Ubuntu 20.04 LTS
 - **Linux server outside the domain** running on Ubuntu 20.04 LTS